Global value chain: Development and upgrading

 GVCs become a major topic in development economics especially for middle-income countries, because the "upgrading" within GVCs became the crucial condition for the sustained growth of those countries.

 GVC analysis views “upgrading” as a continuum starting with “process upgrading” (e.g. a producer adopts better technology to improve efficiency), then moves on to “product upgrading” where the quality or functionality of the product is upgraded by using higher quality material or a better quality management system (QMS), and then on to “functional upgrading” in which the firm begins to design its own product and develops marketing and branding capabilities and begins to supply to end markets/customers directly - often by targeting geographies or customers (which are not served by its existing multinational clients).
 Subsequently, the process of upgrading might also cover inter-sectoral upgrading.

-Functional upgrading to high-value-added activities like design and branding is for developing country suppliers a key opportunity to achieve higher profits in GCV.
+Functional upgrading to high-value-added activities like design and branding is for developing country suppliers a key opportunity to achieve higher profits in GVC.
 Likewise, a 2017 review of the empirical literature highlighted that suppliers operating in unstable economies, like Pakistan and Bangladesh, face high barriers to reach functional upgrading in high-value-added activities.
+In general, lower-income countries typically have fewer specialized and skilled labor and less capital to invest in the technology and infrastructure necessary for functional upgrading.

-This upgrading process in GVCs has been challenged by other researchers – some of whom argue that insertion in global value chains does not always lead to upgrading.
-Some authors argue that the expected upgrading process might not hold for all types of upgrading.
-Specifically they argue upgrading into design, marketing and branding might be hindered by exporting under certain conditions because MNEs have no interest in transferring these core skills to their suppliers thus preventing them from accessing global markets (except as a supplier) for first world customer.
+This upgrading process in GVCs has been challenged by other researchers – some of whom argue that insertion in global value chains does not always lead to upgrading due to the asymmetrical relationship between buyers and suppliers.
+Lead firms have structural power relative to supplier firms, meaning they can control the involvement of other firms with the supply chain.
+For example, firms can (and do) choose to maintain control over higher-valued activities, such as design, marketing, and branding, and have no interest in transferring these core skills to their suppliers.
+Thus, smaller firms in developing countries are forced to focus on lower-valued activities, like manufacturing, reducing their ability to upgrade and access global markets (except as a supplier).

+Other authors point to the benefits of considering upgrading at a regional, or sub-national level.
+This focus enhances the possibility that less-developed regions capture the gains from GVC insertion.